vtex-apps/marketplace-financial-commission/docs/README.md

 Use the types to identify the data to pass between props of the components.

-`⚠️` See more details about this app related with the technical topics [here](https://github.com/vtex-apps/components-financial-commission/)
+`⚠️` See more details about this app related with the technical topics [Components financial](https://github.com/vtex-apps/components-financial-commission/)

 </br>